mcwalrus/go-sentinel/README.md

 ### Basic Usage

-Configure the Observer with various options:
+Configure an observer and observe a task:

 ```go
 package main